 In the summer of 1882, a young artist took a job as a bellboy in a hotel.
 The salary was $10 a month but he was told tips could surpass $100 in a season.
 When offered his first tip after helping a guest with his luggage, something within him prevented him from accepting it.
 “No, thank you sir,” he stammered and hurried off.

 Why did I refuse the tip, he wondered.
-Then suddenly he realized the rightness of his decision by the lightness in his heart.
+He then suddenly realized the rightness of his decision by the lightness in his heart.
 He resolved to be the best and only bellboy who never took a tip.
 When asked why he did not take tips he replied, “I receive a salary and I love my work.”
 This endeared him to guests who invited him to dinner parties and yachting trips.
 Instead of the $100 he might have received from tips, the guests paid over $850 for his artworks.
 He developed lifelong friends from whom he received many more commissions for painting.

 From this experience, the universal law of reciprocal action became a reality to the young artist.
 He now knew for certain that whatever a man does to or for another, he does to or for himself.